-Each dot in the chart below was a member of the House of Representatives in 2013.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Ackerman is shown as a purple triangle. (analysis methodology)
+Ackerman is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2013 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Ackerman was the primary sponsor of 11 bills that were enacted.
 The most recent include:

 - H.R.
 5923 (109th): To designate the facility of the United States Postal Service located at 29-50 Union Street in Flushing, New York, as the “Dr. Leonard Price Stavisky Post Office”.

 - H.R.
 1316 (102nd): Performance Management and Recognition System Amendments of 1991

 - H.R.
 2514 (101st): Thrift Savings Plan Technical Amendments Act of 1990

 - H.R.
 1805 (101st): An act to amend title 5, United States Code, to allow Federal annuitants to make contributions for health benefits through direct payments rather than through annuity withholdings, …